bufbuild/protobuf-es/docs/writing_plugins.md

 ): T | undefined {
 ```

 The `msgType` parameter represents the type of the message you are searching for.
-Note that this can be a message generated from a proto file or can be a type created at runtime via `makeMessageType`.

 For example, given the following proto files: